vnegrisolo/vnegrisolo.github.io/_posts/2016-07-05-configuring-rails-app.markdown

 ### Credentials

 The main goal is to **never publish** a credential by obviously security reasons.
-That's why we use **environment variables** and this way this kind of configuration goes to *Heroku* dashboard or to `/etc/environment` file.
+That's why we use **environment variables** and then this kind of configuration goes to *Heroku* dashboard or inside `/etc/environment` file.

 Locally I like to use the gem [dotenv](https://github.com/bkeepers/dotenv) always taking care to never commit a private secret.
 I usually install `dotenv` this way: